fallen-icarus/cardano-loans/GettingStarted.md

   --out-file tx.signed
 ```

-If the loan was fully paid off the `borrowerBeacon` was already burned and doesn't need to be burned here.
+If the loan was fully paid off, the `borrowerBeacon` was already burned and doesn't need to be burned here.

-When claiming an expired loan, make sure to add one to the expiration slot.
-The script uses `>=` to determine length of the loan.
+When claiming an expired loan, make sure to add one to the expiration slot (the script uses `>=` to determine if the loan is not expired).
 If the loan is fully paid, the `invalid-before` flag can be set to the current slot number.

 ### Closing an offer
 1. Export the loan validator script.